micro-os-plus/micro-test-plus-xpack/README.md

 Similar templates are defined for traditional string comparators (`char*`).

-Each test case is performed via a function parametrised with a callable, usually a lambda:
+Also at the limit of simplicity, each test case is performed by invoking a function, parametrised with a name, a callable, usually a lambda, and optional arguments:

 ```C++
 template <typename Callable_T, typename...
 Args_T>